 What is the "Your device was not properly secured" email?

-"Your device was not properly secured" is a scam email, claiming that all recipients' device has been compromised and their data has been exfiltrated.
-If they do not pay a ransom, the letters threaten that there will be severe consequences.
-It must be emphasized that all of the information provided by "Your device was not properly secured" emails is false.
-Hence, recipients' computers have not been infiltrated and their data has not been stolen.
+"Your device was not properly secured" is a scam email, claiming that all recipients' devices have been compromised and their data has been exfiltrated.
+Unless they pay the ransom, the messages threaten that there are serious consequences.
+Note that all information provided by "Your device was not properly secured" emails is false.
+Therefore, recipients' computers have not been infiltrated and their data has not been stolen.

-The "Your device was not properly secured" deceptive emails, with the subject "nina28 - I got your info!" (title may differ), claim that due to recipients' devices being poorly secured - the senders have supposedly gained access to them.
-The letters state that recipients' private photos, videos, browsing histories, account log-in credentials (i.e. usernames and passwords), email and social network contacts - have been extracted and exfiltrated.
-If recipients do not pay a ransom of 525 USD in BTC (Bitcoin cryptocurrency), this information will be misused in various ways.
-The emails threaten that the stolen content will be thoroughly analyzed and be used in a heinous way, according to the findings.
-The deceptive letters give such examples, like - the vulnerable data being published online, sold on the darknet or sent to the stolen contacts (e.g. relatives, friends, colleagues, management, etc.).
+"Your device was not properly secured" deceptive emails with the subject "nina28 - I got your info!" (the title might differ), claim that, due to recipients' devices being poorly secured, the senders have supposedly gained access to them.
+The messages state that recipients' private photos, videos, browsing histories, account log-in credentials (i.e. usernames and passwords), email and social network contacts have been extracted and exfiltrated.
+Unless recipients pay the ransom of US$525 USD in the Bitcoin cryptocurrency (BTC), this information will be misused in various ways.
+The emails threaten that the stolen content will thoroughly analyzed and used in dangerous ways, according to the findings.
+The deceptive messages give examples, such as vulnerable data being published online, sold on the darknet, or sent to the stolen contacts (e.g. relatives, friends, colleagues, management, etc.).
 The emails inform recipients that they have thirty hours to make the payment.
-As mentioned in the introduction, all the claims made by "Your device was not properly secured" emails - is false.
-Therefore, these letters must simply be ignored.
+As mentioned, all claims made by "Your device was not properly secured" emails are false.
+Therefore, these messages must simply be ignored.

 |Symptoms||Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the computer.|

 |Distribution methods||Deceptive emails, rogue online pop-up ads, search engine poisoning techniques, misspelled domains.|